statOmics/MSqRob/README.md

 ### 2.1.
 Installation

-If you're not a Windows user, and/or you are already using R and/or RStudio, and/or you want to use MSqRob on the R command line, follow the following instructions to install MSqRob.
+If you're not a Windows user, and/or you are already using R and/or RStudio, and/or you also want to have access to MSqRob on the R command line, follow the following instructions to install MSqRob.

 First, make sure that R is installed on your computer.
 Optionally, you can also install RStudio as an integrated development invironment (IDE) for R. Instructions on how to install R and RStudio can be found here: http://web.cs.ucla.edu/~gulzar/rstudio/.